2022 Street Stock Rules

 D. Racing axles are mandatory on both sides for all rears.
 C-clip eliminators are allowed on GM rears.
 Axles must retain all stock dimensions.
 Only one-piece, solid magnetic steel axles allowed.
 Hollow, lightened or drilled axles will not be permitted.
 Minimum axle weight is TBD.
 Axle splines must be straight cut, not crowned.

-E. No aluminum parts allowed in or on the rear axle assembly.
+E. Aluminum parts are not permitted in or on the rear axle assembly.
 The spool (carrier) must weigh a minimum of TBD.

 G. Stock OEM, identical/exact replacement, or DCA P/N 17812, J.C.I.
 P/N JCI-03-01B or Hamm’s Welding GHC-1925-RB series lower trailing arms for your chassis year/make/model must be used.
 The lower trailing arms must maintain the Stock OEM bolt-in length.
 Lower trailing arm brackets on the frame must be in the Stock OEM location.
 Lower trailing arm mounting brackets on the axle tubes may be aftermarket and/or moved but rear must be centered in chassis.
 The lower trailing arm brackets may not be longer than 6”, as measured from the bottom of the axle tube to the lower end of the bracket.
 Left and right backing plates must be an equal distance from the frame rails.